 Reyes, E. 2014.
 6.1M senior citizens to get automatic PhilHealth coverage after Pnoy signs law.
 InterAksyon.com. http://www.interaksyon .com/article/98966/6-1m-senior-citizens-to-get-automatic-philhealth -coverage-after-pnoy-signs-law (accessed on January 4, 2015).

 Note: Ideally, the access date should contain the month, day, and year.

 The preferred method of sending contributions is via e-mail.
-Submit the full article to the Managing Editor (SSiar@mail.pids.gov.ph) for a “first look” through an internal review process.
+Submit the full article to PJD@mail.pids.gov.ph for a "first look".
 This initial screening is done so that only articles that have good chances of gaining favorable referees' report are actually put into the refereeing process.
 If the initial assessment is positive, it will undergo a double-blind review process that normally takes two months.

 Manuscripts may also be handcarried or mailed to the following address:

 EDSA corner Quezon Avenue